-The Alexander City elementary and junior high school PTA had its first meeting of the year Sept.
+The Alexander City elementary and junior high school PTA had its first social-minded women, have made a meeting of the year Sept.
 13 at the elementary school.
-It was also the first children in the spastic ward at St. Jude meeting ever attended by a large number of Negro parents.
+It was also the first children in the spastic ward at St. Jude meeting ever attended by a large num- Hospital.
+The project has begun with ber of Negro parents.